maryam-ebrahim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 21: removes all letters c and C from input task 22: reverse its input task 23: displays all users and their home directories, sorted by users
+task 21: removes all letters c and C from input task 22: reverse its input task 23: displays all users and their home directories, sorted by users task 24: finds all empty files and directories in the current directory and all 	 sub-directories